eliona-smart-building-assistant/hailo-app/README.md

 ## API Reference

-The hailo app writes heap data for each Hailo smart device.
+The hailo app writes data for each Hailo smart device.
 The data is structured into different subtypes of Eliona assets.
 See [eliona/heaps.go](eliona/heaps.go) for details.
 The following subtypes are defined:

-- `Input`: Data like current volume in percent or count of openings for bins and stations ( `struct stationHeapData {}` and `struct binHeapData {}`)
+- `Input`: Data like current volume in percent or count of openings for bins and stations ( `struct stationDataPayload {}` and `struct binDataPayload {}`)
-- `Status`: Statistic data like expected filling level at next service (`struct statusHeapData {}`)
+- `Status`: Statistic data like expected filling level at next service (`struct statusDataPayload {}`)
-- `Info`: Static data which specifies a Hailo smart device like total volume and registration date (`struct deviceHeapData {}`)
+- `Info`: Static data which specifies a Hailo smart device like total volume and registration date (`struct deviceDataPayload {}`)

 The app creates corresponding Eliona asset types and attribute sets during initialization.
 See [eliona/init.go](eliona/init.go) for details.